 National Anthem Day

-Date When Celebrated : This holiday is always held on March 3
+When is National Anthem Day?
+This holiday is always observed on March 3

 On this special day, proudly fly the USA flag at your home and place of business.
 Take this as an opportunity to sing the National Anthem, or listen to it being sung.
 And, look for chances to show your patriotism.

 Many people think the Star Spangled Banner was written during the Revolutionary War.
 It was actually written during the war of 1812 (1812-1814).

 In August 1814, the British army detained Dr. William Beanes as a prisoner of war.
 He was a friend of Francis Scott Key.
 On Sept.
 13, 1814, Francis Scott Key and a U.S. negotiator boarded a British vessel where Beanes was being held.
 He negotiated his friends’ release.
 But then, the British detained Francis Scott Key along with the negotiator.
 They were held until after the attack on Fort McHenry, which guarded the harbor and city of Baltimore.

 He watched the bombardment of the fort from the ship.
 The next morning, he was ecstatic to see that the American flag was still flying over Fort McHenry.
 This historic event inspired Francis Scott Key to write “The Star-Spangled Banner” the following day (September 14, 1814).

 A few people incorrectly assumed that National Anthem Day is September 14, the day the song was written.
 This is incorrect.
 National Anthem Day is every March 3rd, in celebration of the day that congress made the Star-Spangled Banner our national anthem.